borealbirds/WildTrax-dataHarmonization/README.md

 | location     | Text | The physical place on the landscape where the data was collected.
 Created using the concatenation of  [datasetCode]:[site]:[station], unless otherwise specified | YES |

 Common **location** field errors:
+* The location is not written exactly as it appears in the location file.